-Your dock, swim tubes, three kayaks-we provide life preservers--swim raft far out--that's my power boat (not included in rental).
+Your dock, swim tubes, three kayaks- life preservers are provided--swim raft far out--that's my power boat (not included in rental).

 The view towards the West--sunset area.
 It goes on for twelve miles to the middle lake and through the narrows to the big lake--it's huge and has great land-locked salmon fishing!

 Your dock--close up and the inner tubes for floating.
-We now have three Old Town Kayaks.
+I bought a new kayak this summer so now there are three Old Town Kayaks.

 This is the swim raft where most renters swim and play.